amne51ac/tinfoilhat/README.md

 ## Usage Instructions

-1. **Register Contestants**: Enter the contestant details in the registration form.
+1. **Register Contestants**: Use the "Add Contestant" button to enter participant details.

 2. **Testing Process**:
-   - Select a contestant from the dropdown menu
-   - Click "Run Test" to begin the testing process
+   - Click "Run Baseline Test" to begin the testing process
-   - The system will first run a baseline test automatically
+   - The system will run a baseline test without the hat
-   - When prompted, place the tinfoil hat on the mannequin/test subject
+   - When complete, you'll be prompted to place the hat on the mannequin/test subject
-   - Click "Continue to Hat Measurement" to proceed with hat measurement
+   - Select a contestant from the dropdown (or add a new one)
+   - Choose the hat type (Classic or Hybrid)
    - The system will complete the test and automatically save the results
-   - Review the results on screen - the application will calculate the RF attenuation and update the leaderboard
+   - Review the results showing the average attenuation and effectiveness across frequency bands

+3. **Viewing Results**:
+   - Results appear automatically after test completion
+   - Check the effectiveness across different frequency ranges
+   - Note the frequencies where the hat performed best/worst
+   - The leaderboard updates automatically if this is the contestant's best score

 ## Leaderboard